hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/_examples/_example_driver.md

     * `Chrome`, `Firefox`, `Edge`: These classes provide specific browser interactions through their methods.
 For example, `Chrome.webdriver` likely contains Selenium methods to control a Chrome instance.
 There is likely a deeper inheritance structure for handling different types of tasks.

 - **Functions:**
     * `main()`: This is the entry point of the script.
-It demonstrates how to use the `Driver` class with different web browsers, creating instances, handling navigation, scrolling, cookie saving, and closing browsers within `try...finally` blocks, ensuring all operations complete.
+It demonStartes how to use the `Driver` class with different web browsers, creating instances, handling navigation, scrolling, cookie saving, and closing browsers within `try...finally` blocks, ensuring all operations complete.

 - **Variables:**
     * `url`: Stores the URL to navigate to.
 A string value.